xlladdins/xll/docs/Excel4MacrosA-D.md

 **CUT**(from\_reference, to\_reference)

-From\_reference    is a reference to the cell or range of cells you want to cut.
+From\_reference&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell or range of cells you want to cut.
 If from\_reference is omitted, it is assumed to be the current selection.

-To\_reference    is a reference to the cell or range of cells where you want to paste what you have cut.
+To\_reference&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell or range of cells where you want to paste what you have cut.

   - > To\_reference should be a single cell or an enlarged multiple of
     > from\_reference.
 For example, if from\_reference is a 2 by 4